-You should not settle for less than a 90-day warranty, but you want the longest warranty you can afford.Find out where you can take the machine for repairs first, because if you can’t take the machine to a local repair facility, any warranty is useless.
+Additionally, you may want to choose a sewing machine that comes with a warranty.
+Make sure you find the longest warranty you can afford, but don't settle for less than 90-days.Find out where you can take the machine for repairs first, because if you can’t take the machine to a local repair facility, any warranty is useless.
 Sewing machines are heavy and shipping costs to the repair center can quickly add up.

-Carefully check all the items included in the purchase.
+Also, carefully check all the items included in the purchase.
 If a machine includes a buttonhole feature but no attachment, you can be sure you’ll be shelling out extra cash for that attachment down the line.
 Machines also should include extra bobbin holders because some replacements are hard to find.

 The most well-known makers are Singer, Janome, Kenmore and Brother.
 Expect to pay at least $75 for a quality machine that covers all the basics.
 Brother is the only maker that can offer you a good machine that cheaply.
 Brother instructions are sometimes hard to read though, making these machines best for experienced sewers.
 Beginners should spend a little more on a Singer, Janome or Kenmore.